Mbaoma/my-articles/flask-on-nginx.md

 ```
 We expect to see our Flask app displayed via this port.

-*   Then we delete the firewall rule and deactivate our virtual environment
+*   Step 7: we delete the firewall rule and deactivate our virtual environment
 ```
 sudo ufw delete allow 9090
 deactivate
 ```

-*   We go ahead to install nginx by running:
+*   Step 8: install nginx
 ```
 sudo apt install Nginx
 ```